Human Trafficking Data Collection in Florida and the New BRIGHT Project

 Webinar Overview:

 Accurate and complete data collection has been a challenge facing our state, especially those working in human trafficking services, policy, advocacy, justice and social services systems and many more.
 Recently Florida has taken steps to address this need through work at the University of South Florida.
 Presenters from the USF will introduce and highlight the Trafficking in Persons Lab and two of the main projects housed within the lab: the Statewide Repository for Anonymous Human Trafficking Data (TIPSTR) and the BRIGHT Project.
-TIPSTR, recently passed in SB 7064, will provide Florida with a comprehensive and accurate picture of human trafficking incidents, hotspots, and trends.
+TIPSTR will provide Florida with a comprehensive and accurate picture of human trafficking incidents, hotspots, and trends.
 BRIGHT, a digital, vetted resource referral network will connect providers to one another while simultaneously providing and collecting information on resource availability and resource needs statewide.
 Taken together, these initiatives will allow for an understanding of the true scope of trafficking in Florida to inform anti-trafficking efforts across the state.

 ======================